hendrixmar/MKAD-distance-api/README.md

 ## How it works?
 ![Earth great circle](https://i.imgur.com/iD3X3Ax.png)

-When I start working in the project divided the problem in two.
 The first problem was how to measure the distance between two coordinates points.
 So I thought to use euclidean distance but that will make no sense because I'm not flat-Earther, so I searched for a more viable solution.
 After some research I found the haversine formula gives great-circle distances between two points on a sphere from their longitudes and latitudes.
 The sphere in this case is the surface of the Earth.